Some of the safest roads in the world are made here

 Your driving ability assessment will last approximately 45 minutes and during that time you will be asked to complete:

-To be successful, you will need to demonstrate consistent, safe and well planned driving.
-This includes planning well ahead, maintaining full awareness of your surroundings, and applying good driving habits at all times.
-Your drive should be structured and well thought out.
-Anticipate potential hazards early, position your vehicle correctly, and make safe, steady progress whenever conditions allow.
-Show good judgement in your decisions and maintain full control of the vehicle throughout.
+To be successful, you will need to demonstrate consistent, safe and well-planned driving.
+This includes anticipating potential hazards early, positioning your vehicle correctly, showing good judgement in your decisions and maintaining full control of the vehicle throughout.
 We are looking for a standard that goes beyond basic driving ability.
 The focus is on delivering a safe, smooth, and well-planned drive from start to finish, with consideration for fuel efficiency and overall road safety.

 Kelly Swift, Driving Examiner